Part II

 From Chaos to Novel Patterns

-Reality is a field—an ocean of potential—where patterns arise through interaction, not design.
+Reality behaves less like a fixed design and more like interacting conditions from which patterns arise.
 Novelty is native; apparent chaos becomes the ground of unforeseen order.

 One distinction keeps this lens clean: your personal Shadow can distort perception and choice, but not every unpredictable event is your Shadow externalized.
 Much of life’s surprise comes from the Dark Entangled—unseen conditions, histories, and latent potentials moving through systems larger than you.
 Own what is yours, and stay humble about what is not.